Odd Grassmannian bimodules and derived equivalences for spin symmetric groups: Application to representations of spin symmetric groups

-There is also a dual version of this theorem with $R^\lambda\psmod$ replaced with
+There is also a ``dual version" of this theorem with $R^\lambda\psmod$ replaced with

-where for a graded superalgebra $A$ we write $A\smod$ for the graded supercategory of graded left $A$-supermodules that are finite-dimensional over the ground field $\k$.
 The underlying ordinary category is a locally finite Abelian $(Q,\Pi)$-category.
 The results from \cite[Sec.~8.3]{KKO2} show that this categorifies the dual Kostant $\Z[q,q^{-1}]^\pi$-form for $V(-\lambda)$.
-For fixed $i \in I$ again, $R^\lambda\smod$ can be made into a graded 2-representation of the even or reduced odd $\sl_2$ 2-category exactly as above.
-Since we are now in an Abelian setting, it makes sense to consider $D^b(R^\lambda\smod)$, the graded super analog of the usual bounded derived category of an Abelian category.
-Formally, this is defined to be the localization of $K^b(R^\lambda\smod)$ at even degree 0 quasi-isomorphisms.
-The graded superequivalence of homotopy categories obtained as in \cite[Th.~5.18]{Rou}, or our \cref{bigt} in the case that $i$ is odd, immediately implies the following.
+For fixed $i \in I$ again, $R^\lambda\smod$ can be made into a graded 2-representation of the even or odd $\sl_2$ 2-category exactly as above.